wallarm/product-documentation/docs/4.0/admin-en/installation-guides/envoy/envoy-docker.md

 Environment variable | Description| Required
 --- | ---- | ----
 `WALLARM_API_TOKEN` | Wallarm node token.<br><div class="admonition info"> <p class="admonition-title">Previous variables configuring access to the Wallarm Cloud</p> <p>Before the release of version 4.0, the variables prior to `WALLARM_API_TOKEN` were `DEPLOY_USERNAME` and `DEPLOY_PASSWORD`.
 Starting from the new release, it is recommended to use the new token-based approach to access the Wallarm Cloud.
 [More details on migrating to the new node version](/updating-migrating/docker-container/)</p></div> | Yes
-`ENVOY_BACKEND` | Domain or IP address of the resource to protect with Wallarm solution. | Yes `WALLARM_API_HOST` | Wallarm API server:<ul><li>`api.wallarm.com` for the EU Cloud</li><li>`us1.api.wallarm.com` for the US Cloud</li></ul>By default: `api.wallarm.com`. | No
+`ENVOY_BACKEND` | Domain or IP address of the resource to protect with the Wallarm solution. | Yes `WALLARM_API_HOST` | Wallarm API server:<ul><li>`api.wallarm.com` for the EU Cloud</li><li>`us1.api.wallarm.com` for the US Cloud</li></ul>By default: `api.wallarm.com`. | No
 `WALLARM_MODE` | Node mode:<ul><li>`block` to block malicious requests</li><li>`safe_blocking` to block only those malicious requests originated from [graylisted IP addresses](../../../user-guides/ip-lists/graylist.md)</li><li>`monitoring` to analyze but not block requests</li><li>`off` to disable traffic analyzing and processing</li></ul>By default: `monitoring`.<br>[Detailed description of filtration modes →](../../configure-wallarm-mode.md) | No
 `TARANTOOL_MEMORY_GB` | [Amount of memory](../../configuration-guides/allocate-resources-for-node.md) allocated to Tarantool.
 The value can be an integer or a float (a dot <code>.</code> is a decimal separator).
 By default: 0.2 gygabytes. | No